6 Disabled Inventors You’ve Never Heard Of

 Scaling New Heights

 After his climbing career, Herr began publishing in the field of rehabilitation science.
 He subsequently authored or coauthored over 200 peer-reviewed manuscripts and patents.
 Cementing his status as one of the top disabled inventors in the world were innovations like a computer-controlled artificial knee, commercially available as the Rheo Knee, which integrates a microprocessor that continually senses the joint’s position and the loads applied to the limb.
-Additionally, he developed another of his best-known inventions: the world’s first powered ankle-foot prosthesis, “clinically shown to be the first leg prosthesis in history to reach human normalization, allowing amputees to walk with normal levels of speed and metabolism as if their legs were biological once again.”
+Another of his best-known inventions is the world’s first powered ankle-foot prosthesis.
+This prothesis was “clinically shown to be the first leg prosthesis in history to reach human normalization, allowing amputees to walk with normal levels of speed and metabolism as if their legs were biological once again.”

-Most recently, in 2015 Herr’s MIT research group invented the Agonist-Antagonist Myoneural Interface, a novel surgical procedure for limb amputation and neural interfacing that allows persons with limb loss to control their synthetic limbs through thought, as well as to experience natural proprioceptive sensations from the synthetic limb.
+In 2015 Herr’s MIT research group invented the Agonist-Antagonist Myoneural Interface.
+This is a novel surgical procedure for limb amputation and neural interfacing that allows persons with limb loss to control their synthetic limbs through thought, as well as to experience natural proprioceptive sensations from the synthetic limb.

-Where could this kind of technological innovation lead us in the future?
+Where could this technological innovation lead us?
 Geordi La Forge’s bionic eyes on Star Trek!
-(There might be a few steps in the middle.)
+(With a few steps in the middle.)

 Ralph Braun